Wednesday, 6 March 2013

 Location: Baia Mare, Romania

-Processing: video capture, FastStone Image Viewer
+Processing: video captures, FastStone Image Viewer

 IMAGES AND VIDEOS